Beginning the Journey (for new Christians)

 katadikazo -- "condemn, find or pronounce guilty."

 You can't live without making judgments.
 Children are vulnerable because they don't have the experience to size up a situation and take the wise, safe course of action.
-As children grow, the encounter a wide variety of circumstances -- hopefully with their parents or teachers nearby to guide them.
+As children grow, they encounter a wide variety of circumstances -- hopefully with their parents or teachers nearby to guide them.
 With experience comes discernment, and with discernment comes greater safety.

 What Jesus is talking about here is not the discernment that is necessary to survival.
 Those are tentative assessments meant to guide our immediate actions.
 What Jesus is referring to is the outright condemnation and sentencing that we ought to defer to a court of law.